How Borderline Personality Disorder Affects Family Dynamics

 Borderline personality disorder (BPD) is a mental health issue that greatly impacts how a person manages emotions.
 Individuals with this condition struggle to build healthy relationships, fear being left alone, and suffer rapid mood changes.
 This can cause rash actions and problems with self-worth and communication.

-BPD impacts not just those who have it but also everyone in their lives, impacting family environments, friends, and significant others.
+BPD impacts not only those diagnosed but also their family and friends, reshaping relationships and daily life.
 Building trust and understanding with someone who has BPD means knowing the right ways to communicate with them.

 What is Borderline Personality Disorder (BPD)?